Sigma's embedded solution is highly flexible and can accommodate a myriad of use cases. These include:

 Make the following four changes to embed-api.js:

 Refresh the browser page.
-Now we can see the dashboard which is stored in the Common Workpsace but we also have Explore rights.
+Now, you can see the dashboard stored in the Common Workspace`, and you also have Explore rights.

 Now if we click the icon for the Historical Profit and Margin chart, we can see that we have the ability to explore the underlying data.